Hair loss and bodybuilding are thought to have a connection, although this is generally a myth.

 Dietary factors are incredibly important in enabling your hair to grow consistently.

-A diet which is high in refined sugar, bad dietary fats, and that is low in fruits and vegetables will leave your body depleted and unable to grow hair quickly or at any rate at all.
+A diet high in refined sugar, bad dietary fats, and low in fruits and vegetables will leave your body depleted and unable to grow hair quickly or at any rate.

-Eating a diet high in a variety of fruits, vegetables, fish and other natural foods will ultimately allow your body to work optimally and maintain a healthy head of hair.
-Here are a few specific foods which are excellent for promoting hair growth and limiting hair loss:
+Eating a diet high in various fruits, vegetables, fish, and other whole foods will allow your body to work optimally and maintain a healthy head of hair.

-Salmon contains high amounts of Omega-3 fatty acids, lean protein, and necessary vitamins and minerals for your body.
-Eating salmon once or twice per week can counteract other bad fats from your diet, and help create a body which can adequately grow hair easily.
+Salmon contains significant amounts of omega-3 fatty acids, lean protein, and necessary vitamins and minerals.
+Eating salmon once or twice per week can help promote healthy hair growth.

-Sweet potatoes are a great source of beta-carotene and can is converted into Vitamin A by the body which is crucial for the health of your hair as well as increasing the blood flow to the scalp.
+Sweet potatoes are a great source of beta-carotene, which is converted into vitamin a by the body, which is crucial for the health of your hair and increasing the blood flow to the scalp.

-Vitamin A promotes the production of sebum in the hair helping to keep it healthy and stop the follicles from regressing and the hair becoming brittle.
+Vitamin A promotes sebum production in the hair, helping to keep it healthy and stopping the follicles from regressing and the hair from becoming brittle.

 Sweet potatoes are also one of the best carbs for bodybuilding in general!